GDPR-ready/django-gdpr-ready/README.md

 ### Contributing

-I'm actively looking for people to contribute on this project.
 If you have something you'd like to contribute, the best approach is to send a well-formed pull request.
 This project is in a very early stage and welcomes contribution from developers, Privacy enthusiasts, policy makers, lawyers, etc.